yasserfarouk/negmas/docs/upgrade_guide.rst

 lists of issues.
 We provide a convenient `make_os` factory function for constructing outcome spaces from lists of issues, or lists of outcomes.

-All mechnisms now receive their outcome-space either as an `oucome_space`, a list of `Issue` objects, or a list of `Outcome` objects.
+All mechanisms now receive their outcome-space either as an `oucome_space`, a list of `Issue` objects, or a list of `Outcome` objects.